rcoldiron/rcoldiron/README.md

 A little about me:

 - 🔭 I’m currently working on building my public portfolio.
-- 🌱 I’m currently learning devops, Linux administration, ethical hacking, data analysis, and data science.
+- 🌱 I’m currently learning devops, Linux administration, ethical hacking, and data science.
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me: Twitter (@roxcoldiron)
 - 😄 Pronouns: she/her